AceDataCloud/PixverseAPI/docs/pixverse_tasks_api_integration_guide.md

 The returned result contains multiple fields, with the request field being the request body when the task was initiated, and the response field being the response body returned after the task is completed.
 The field descriptions are as follows.

 - `id`: The ID of the video task generated, used to uniquely identify this video generation task.
-- `request`: The request information in the video task query.
+- `request`: The request information in the video task.
-- `response`: The return information in the video task query.
+- `response`: The return information in the video task.

 ## Batch Query Operation

-This is for querying the details of video tasks for multiple task IDs, and unlike the above, the action needs to be selected as retrieve_batch.
+This is for querying the details of multiple task IDs, and unlike the above, the action needs to be selected as retrieve_batch.

 **Request Body** includes: